 I’d be the first to admit that during my younger days, when I was pretty ignorant and immature, I was one of those who had a negative impression of students from private universities.

-My opinion of them was that private university students did not study hard enough.
+Thus, in the past, I thought that private university students were where they were only because did not study hard enough.
 I also thought of them as wealthy due to the high school fees.
 This gave me the impression that these students didn’t work hard and only got a chance to go to university because their parents could afford the high school fees.

 After I grew older, I realized that this view was wrong.